alyyousef/alyyousef/README.md

-- Heyy!
+- Whassgoodd!
 I'm Ali Yousef, I study Media Engineering and Technology at GUC and I'm really into MLE; we're living closer to a sci-fi movie than we realize xD

 - I'm working toward my B.Sc. in Media Engineering and Technology (CSEN).
 Graduated top of my division from Saint Fatima Language School.